Texas Layoffs — January 2004

 Largest Layoffs

-The biggest impact was at West Telemarketing Corporation Outbound at its Lubbock facility, reporting 440 affected workers.
+The most significant filing came from West Telemarketing Corporation Outbound at its Lubbock facility, reporting 440 affected workers.
 Kellogg, Brown & Root followed with 232 workers.

 Trend & Outlook